gusdlf93/FrostML/README.md

 ### Train and Benchmark Scripts

-The reference scripts to train and benchmark models are coming soon.
+You can find the reference for training and validation [here](TRAIN.md).
-Also, they will support distributed data parallel (DDP) training and validation with `torchrun`.
+The reference script to benchmark models is coming soon.

 ## License